Nuts and Bolts of Travel Abroad

 STA Travel is one of the top student travel agents in the world.
 More information about STA Travel and its travel services is available online at: www.statravel.com.
 Talk to the Center for International Education to get the contact information for our regional STA contact.
 Their most discounted rates are not online, but available through an agent.
 They also have an airfare deposit program for study abroad students that lets you book now and pay later (and use your financial aid!).
 Learn more at http://www.statravel.com/airfare-deposit-program.htm

-Another good travel site is http://www.studentuniverse.com/.
+Another good student travel site (with student fares) is http://www.studentuniverse.com/.

 Free travel literature is usually available from the government tourist office, consulate or embassy of the country or countries to which you travel.
 You can also learn more about discount airfares from the following websites:

 - Lonely Planet Online www.lonelyplanet.com (Getting there and around section on local transportation)

 - The International Air Transport Association (IATA) www.iata.org